isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

     ![save](images/Exercise1_Save.jpg)

-1. Open the `my-service.cds` under the srv module and replace the source code of the file with following:
+1. Open the `cat-service.cds` under the srv module and replace the source code of the file with following:

     ```javascript
     using com.company.furnitureshop from '../db/data-model';